http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 all activities involving the proposed pipeline project in Afghanistan "...

-...."Unocal will only participate in construction of
+...."UNOCAL will only participate in construction of

 the proposed Central Asian Gas Pipeline when and if Afghanistan achieves peace